|

 The United States has a decentralized public education system.
 The majority of funding comes from state and local sources.
 Local school districts typically have a major fund raising responsibility.
 The result of this local control has two distinct results:

-- the level of financial support and education quality varies significantly from state to state
+- the level of financial support and education quality varies significantly from state to state and from district to district; and

 - the relative absence of central control allows for less bureaucracy and more innovation in educational techniques and policy.